 Staten Island University Hospital, SOUTH SITE: 375 Seguine Avenue, (718) 226-2000

 For non-emergencies, see our RESOURCES page for a list of free or low cost health clinics

 The administrative staff is not authorized to dispense of any over-the-counter medication or first aid supplies.
-When the Nurse Practitioner is not on site/unavailable for a walk-in visit, please visit the Security Desk in the lobby for assistance.

 Our services are stricly for matriculated registered students of the Graduate Center and CUNY Graduate School of Journalism.

 Per New York State law, all incoming students MUST submit proof of immunizations in order to be able to register for classes.
 All immunization requirements and forms can be found on our Immunization page.
 Often the easiest way to obtain your immunization records is to request them from your undergraduate college.
 Even if you attended another CUNY college for undergrad, you must request a copy of your immunization records to be sent to the Graduate Center.

 Alternatively, please visit our Immunizations page to locate outside health clinics that will provide vaccinations free of charge.
 If you have one, consult your Primary Care Physician for immunization records or to request a blood test showing immunity.

 Lastly, Meningococcal Meningitis shots are NOT required.
 However failure to properly complete and submit the response form will result in a registration hold.

 Please fill out the immunization record request form